AR7HURMB/ToolsLand/README.md

 # ToolsLand
-The ToolsLand project is for interdisciplinar homework where each group must create a design and reply it in a website.
-My group get the **Tools Loans System** theme and the acepted name for our project was "**ToolsLand**".
+The ToolsLand project was started for an interdisciplinar homework where each group created a design and replied it on a website.
+My group got the **Tools Loans System** theme and the accepted name for our project was "**ToolsLand**".

 ## Credits:
 - Daniel dos Santos Soares (danielsoares123)